kid-a-mnesiac/melonDS-ROMname/README.md

 <h2 align="center"><b>melonDS-ROMname</b></h2>

 <b>melonDS-ROMname</b> is a <a href="https://github.com/melonDS-emu/melonDS">melonDS 1.1 emulator</a> fork.
-<br>This version of melonDS 1.1 is necessary for <a href="https://github.com/kid-a-mnesiac/melonDS-RPC">melonDS-RPC</a>, the Discord Rich Presence for melonDS emulator.
+<br>This version of modified melonDS 1.1 is necessary for <a href="https://github.com/kid-a-mnesiac/melonDS-RPC">melonDS-RPC</a>, the Discord Rich Presence for melonDS emulator.

 ## Why is melonDS-ROMname needed?